 Can I use frozen blueberries?

 Not get fresh on hand, but have a bag of frozen blueberries in your freezer and wondering if you can use them instead.
-Yep there is no reason why not, just ensure they are 100% blueberries and do not have any sugar added which may up the calories, syns or WW smart points of this recipe.
+Yep there is no reason why not, just ensure they are 100% blueberries and do not have any sugar added which may up the calories of this recipe.

 I always try and keep to the habit of checking ingredients list if something comes in any kind of packaging, as then there are no surprises.

 Wondering what liquid smoke is and where to get it?
 Liquid smoke is a natural water soluble liquid that is made by condensing the smoke from burning wood.
 It is the perfect addition to a recipe when you want to add that smokey flavour of barbecue food.
 Usually it would take a long slow process of cooking meats over smoked wood chips to add that smokey flavour, but the liquid smoke cuts some of the corners allowing you to still achieve that smokey taste.